-- A: Your warranty is valid at any authorized dealer of the product.
+A: Your warranty is valid at any authorized dealer of the product.
 Your registration is the key element in providing the servicing dealer with the necessary data to complete warranty claim forms.
+This information is also used to notify owners in the event of a safety recall.

+Q: Who should send the registration card to Bombardier Inc.?

+A: The dealer.
+However, the customer must make sure that it has been sent.
+The company might contact you should your vehicle be recalled or in case of a particular warranty campaign.

-This information is also used to notify owners in the event of a safety recall. - Q: I bought my snowmobile in O'King County but I snowmobile in Washington County.
-Can the dealer in Washington County accept to perform warranty work on my snowmobile? - A: Yes, any authorized dealer in North America can perform warranty repairs, providing the customer warranty registration card is presented. - Q: Where can I find information on the lubrication and maintenance of my snow-mobile? - A: In this Operator Manual provided with the vehicle at the time of first sale. - Q: Will the entire warranty be void or cancelled, if I do not operate or maintain my new snowmobile exactly as specified in the Operator's Manual? - A: The warranty of the new snowmobile cannot be "Voided" or "Cancelled".
+Q: I bought my snowmobile in O'King County but I snowmobile in Washington County.
+Can the dealer in Washington County accept to perform warranty work on my snowmobile?

+A: Yes, any authorized dealer in North America can perform warranty repairs, providing the customer warranty registration card is presented.

+Q: Where can I find information on the lubrication and maintenance of my snow-mobile?

+A: In this Operator Manual provided with the vehicle at the time of first sale.

+Q: Will the entire warranty be void or cancelled, if I do not operate or maintain my new snowmobile exactly as specified in the Operator's Manual?

+A: The warranty of the new snowmobile cannot be "Voided" or "Cancelled".
 However, if a particular failure is caused by operation or maintenance other than is shown in the Operator Manual, THAT failure may not be covered under warranty.
-This includes service work performed by the customer, especially the critical adjustments to ignition, timing, carburation and oil injection/or oil mixture. - Q: Would you give some examples of abnormal use or strain, neglect or abuse? - A: These terms are general and overlap each other in areas.
+This includes service work performed by the customer, especially the critical adjustments to ignition, timing, carburation and oil injection/or oil mixture.

+Q: Would you give some examples of abnormal use or strain, neglect or abuse?

+A: These terms are general and overlap each other in areas.
 Some specific examples may include: running the machine out of oil, chain failure caused by a lack of lubrication, operating the machine with a broken or damaged part which causes another part to fail, and so on.
-If you have any specific questions on operation or maintenance, please contact your dealer for advice. - Q: What costs are my responsibility during the warranty period? - A: The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accidents and collision damage, as well as oils, and spark plugs, and incidental or consequential damages costs as explained in the warranty.
+If you have any specific questions on operation or maintenance, please contact your dealer for advice.

+Q: What costs are my responsibility during the warranty period?

+A: The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accidents and collision damage, as well as oils, and spark plugs, and incidental or consequential damages costs as explained in the warranty.